 Content Type: JSON

-You can send any data format with any content to this topic, your data will go directly to your Analysis inside the scope on the first position of the array.
-The data will not be stored automatically, your script needs to take care of it.
+You can send any data format with any content to this topic, as the data will go directly to your Analysis inside the scope on the first position of the array.
+The data will not be stored automatically, as your script needs to take care of it.

 You can publish to your MQTT topics by coding a script that will run from an Analysis.
 When the analysis runs, your script can publish a topic that can be received by any device that subscribed to that specific topic.
 There are different ways to start an analysis, it may be by timer, an Action, or called by another analysis.
 The figure below shows the data flow from the analysis to the MQTT network.